folio-org/okapi/doc/guide.md

 functionality.
 Each permission bit is expressed as an opaque string, but some convention may be used to organise them semantically into a hierarchy.
-Okapi collects these permissions into the `X-Okapi-Auth-Required` and `X-Okapi-Auth-Wanted` headers, and passes them on as part of each request that it makes to a module.
+Okapi collects these permissions into the `X-Okapi-Permissions-Required` and `X-Okapi-Permissions-Desired` headers, and passes them on as part of each request that it makes to a module.
 The authentication module checks whether the user actually has the required permissions, and refuses the request if not.
 (The present dummy